it3xl/git-repo-sync/README.md

 # git-sync
-Autumated synchronization of 2 remote Git repositories with auto conflict solving.
+Autumated synchronization of two remote Git repositories with auto conflict solving.

-### I just released it.
-Doing final testing in a production environment.
-Description will soon be.
+## How to Use

+settings

+invocation

+repeated invocations

+signals

+## Known Limitations

+If you will commit to a branch more often then once in a 3 to 5 seconds, your commit may be rejcted.
+You will need to repeat your commit from your local repository.